-Michael Medina is in his seventh year at Quinnipiac.
+Michael Medina is in his 11th year at Quinnipiac.
 After serving as Assistant Athletic Director for Intramurals for the past six years, Medina was promoted to Associate Atheltic Director in 2011.
 Under Medina’s direction, Quinnipiac intramurals has shown an increase in student participation with the introduction of new sports and increased student interaction.

 Previously, he was a committee member in the Sports Officials Development Program for Flag Football, a national committee that focuses on improving training techniques for student officials.
 Members of this committee go to the Flag Football National Championships to evaluate student officials.
 Medina arrived at Quinnipiac after previous stints at Northeastern University and the University of Maryland.
 During that time, he was a two-time All- American official in both flag football and basketball.